 But there's often another good reason for a spring raking.
 As you survey your lawn in spring, see if there are any matted patches, in which the grass blades are all stuck together.
 This can be caused by a disease known as "snow mold."
 New grass may have difficulty penetrating these matted patches.
 But a light raking will be sufficient to solve this problem.

 Just when you should perform any of these spring lawn care tasks will depend upon the climate of your own region.
 But Mother Nature provides palpable cues in some cases.
 For instance, when you're pretty sure the snow season (if you have one) is over in your region, begin raking.
 Applying preemergent herbicides (see Tip #6) should be done sometime between the time the local forsythia bushes stop blooming and the time the local lilac bushes begin blooming.

 Spring Lawn Care Tip #2: Check for Compaction

 If your lawn is subjected to high levels of traffic year after year, it may eventually start to show signs of decline.
 In such cases, your lawn is probably suffering from compacted soil.
-For instance, the presence of moss plants signals compaction (among other things).
+For instance, the presence of moss signals compaction (among other things).
 You can get rid of it, but successful eradication begins with the recognition that moss shouldn't be treated as "just another weed," as I explain in my article on getting rid of moss.